Full Rhyme: Monosyllabic; Disyllabic; Trisyllabic

 Though Davis closes the first two stanzas with semi-colons rather than periods, each is grammatically self-contained, as are the third and fourth stanzas.
 This arrangement enables us to follow his argument easily and to grasp, understand, and sympathize with his plight (and be touched by the bittersweet humor with which he meets it).

 Another poem by Wilbur that illustrates way in which stanzaic management can be expressively significant is “The Ride.”
-In loose iambic trimeters that rhyme abab, this poem describes an eerie dream in which the sleeping poet finds transported through a frozen landscape by a horse whose, warmth and sureness of its direction, keeps him safe amid the surrounding desolation.
-The poem is characteristic of Wilbur’s fascination with liminal states of being and consciousness. and also reflects his faith that reality includes more than what we perceive our waking senses and rational mind
+In loose iambic trimeters that rhyme abab, this poem describes an eerie dream in which the sleeping poet finds transported through a frozen landscape by a horse whose warmth and sureness of its direction keep him safe amid the surrounding desolation.
+The poem is characteristic of Wilbur’s fascination with liminal states of being and consciousness. and also reflects his faith that reality includes more than what we perceive our waking senses and rational mind:

 The horse beneath me seemed

 Nor was I chilled to death